Callypig/Natsuno-Kanata-English-Patch/README.md

 The patch contains only the translated prologue as a test, the other chapters will come in a few days.

-Feedback would be really welcome, the translation is still being reviewed and may not be completely accurate for now.
+Feedback is very welcome.
+The translation is still under review and may not be completely accurate for now.

 ## Install